College Presentation Masterclass: 8 Tips To Become a Star in 2024

 Your conclusion is the time to bring all of the points you've made under one roof.
 Find the commonality between them all and emphasise that to drive your point home.

-After the standing ovation, it’s always a good idea to have a live Q&A session to clear up any misunderstandings.
-Presentation legend Guy Kawasaki claims that in a 1-hour presentation, 20 minutes should be the presentation and 40 minutes should be the Q&A.
+After the standing ovation, it's always a good idea to have a live Q&A session to clear up any misunderstandings.
+Presentation legend Guy Kawasaki claims that in a 1-hour presentation, 20 minutes should be the presentation and 40 minutes should be the time for the appropriate Q&A tool.